Bereavement - Important information for bereaved family and friends

 Salford Register Office - 0161 793 2500

-They will hand you the death certificate at your appointment.
-After your appointment they will scan your green form to the undertakers of your choice.
+The registrar will give you the death certificate at your appointment.
 It would be helpful if you could decide on your Funeral Director prior to completing the registration.

 The registrars will require the following information:

-Tell Us Once is a service that lets you report a death to most government organisations, in one go, for example HMRC, DVLA, passport office etc. A registrar will explain the 'Tell Us Once' service when you register the death.
+Tell Us Once is a service that lets you report a death to most government organisations in one go, for example HMRC, DVLA, Passport Office, etc. A registrar will explain the 'Tell Us Once' service when you register the death.
+What to do after someone dies: Tell Us Once - GOV.UK

 They will either: